pantheon-systems/documentation/source/partials/generate-har-file.md

 1. Select **Network** tab

-1. Locate a **Record 🔴** button; it should be red, if it is gray, click to begin recording
+1. On the left side of the panel, locate a **Record 🔴** button; it should be red, if it is gray, click to begin recording

 1. Check the **<i class="fa fa-check-square"></i> Preserve log** box to enable